Even in death, the Chinese government continues to fear Liu Xiaobo

 "The handling of Liu Xiaobo's case belongs to China's domestic affairs, and foreign countries are in no position to make improper remarks," said foreign ministry spokesman Geng Shuang.
 "We call on relevant countries to respect China's judicial sovereignty and not to meddle in China's domestic affairs with this individual case."

-The statement was sent directly to foreign journalists and nowhere to be found on the ministry's website.
+The statement was sent directly to foreign journalists and nowhere to be found on the ministry's website-- just like all previous official responses to questions about Liu.

+At a regular press briefing Friday afternoon, Geng said China has conveyed its "strong dissatisfaction and firm opposition" to all governments and international entities that commented on Liu's death, including the US and the UN's human rights commission.

 China's warning seems to have gone unheeded, with even the US president -- not known to be a public champion of human rights activists -- expressing his sorrow over Liu's death and calling him a "political prisoner."